Ennosigaeon/meta-learning-base/Readme.md

 ```
 or you can configure an existing db.
 If you want to use S3 storage, you will have to provide a google service account
 file.

+## Stopping a worker

+Get the pid of the worker via `ps aux | grep cli.py` and terminate the worker with SIGUSR1.
+On ubuntu this equals
+`kill -10 <PID>`.
+This will perform a graceful shutdown after the evaluation of the current algorithm is finished.